stuWolf/T2A2_API_Training_planer/readme.md

 ## R2: Why is it a problem that needs solving?

 ## 3: Why have you chosen this database system.
 What are the drawbacks compared to others?
+I choose postgreSQL because it is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
+It is commonly known as Postgres, and it was developed to provide an open-source alternative to commercial databases like Oracle and Microsoft SQL Server.
+It is widely used and known for its reliability, stability, and security, it is also a popular choice for mission-critical applications.
+Additionally, PostgreSQL supports several advanced data types, indexing options, and transaction management.

+PostgreSQL has the following Advantages:
+1. It is open-source software, what makes it a cost-effective solution.
+2. It has a large and active community of developers, users, and contributors, so there are lots of resources and support available.
+3. It is known for its performance, especially for complex queries and large amounts of data.
+It also provides a number of features for optimizing performance, such as indexing and caching. (in caching frequently accessed data in cach memory for faster access)
+4. It can handle large amounts of data and can be easily scaled to meet the needs of growing organizations.
+5. Advanced Data Types: It supports a wide range of data types, including geographic data types, arrays, and hstore (a key-value store).

+Disadvantages:
+1. Postgres has a steep learning curve for new users, especially those who are not familiar with SQL or relational databases.
+2. While PostgreSQL has a strong community of users and contributors, it may not have the same level of commercial support as proprietary databases like Oracle or Microsoft SQL Server.
+3. Limited Windows Support: While it runs on Windows, it is more commonly used on Unix and Linux platforms, and some features may not be fully supported on Windows.
+4. PostgreSQL does not have native support for mobile platforms, which can limit its use for mobile applications.
+5. Configuring and maintaining PostgreSQL can require a significant amount of effort and technical knowledge, especially for large and complex installations.

+[1] Cloudflare
 ## R4: Identify and discuss the key functionalities and benefits of an ORM

+An ORM (Object-Relational Mapping) is a programming technique that enables developers to work with relational databases using object-oriented programming languages.
+It provides a set of APIs that abstract away the details of the underlying database and allow developers to interact with data as objects.
+The key functionalities and benefits of an ORM are:

+    Database Abstraction: An ORM provides an abstraction layer between the application and the database.
+It abstracts away the details of the underlying database, such as SQL queries, data types, and data conversions, and allows developers to interact with the database using objects and methods.
+This makes it easier to work with databases and reduces the complexity of database interactions.

+    Object-Relational Mapping: An ORM maps objects to database tables and vice versa.
+It provides a way to represent database tables as classes and records as objects.
+This makes it easier to work with data, as developers can use object-oriented programming concepts, such as inheritance, polymorphism, and encapsulation, to manipulate data.

+    CRUD Operations: An ORM provides APIs for creating, reading, updating, and deleting records in the database.
+This makes it easier to perform CRUD operations, as developers can use object-oriented concepts to manipulate data, rather than writing SQL queries.

+    Query Building: An ORM provides APIs for building complex queries, such as joins, filters, and aggregations ("has-a" relationship between objects).
+This makes it easier to construct complex queries, as developers can use object-oriented concepts to build queries.

+    Portability: An ORM allows the same code can be used to interact with different databases (database-agnostic code), without changing the code.
+This makes it easier to switch between databases, as the ORM handles the differences between databases.

+    Maintainability: The code can be easily maintained and updated, without affecting the underlying database schema.
+This makes it easier to update the application, as the ORM handles the changes to the database schema.

+## R5: Document all endpoints for your API
+# Login

+# create workout

+# Ammend and delete workout (only admin or user who created workout)

+# create, ammend and delete exercise (admin only)

+# Create workout exercise ( randomly choose 4 exercises from exercises list)

+# print out all exercises of a workout id
+# fetch all exercises of under a workout id number from Workout_exercises
+# look up exercises for each exercise id and print them out

 I intend to implement the following functions (routes):

     Register user, admins can delete users